How to Draw a Circle in Android Studio

 Start by creating a new course ProfileCardPainter in the starsofscience package.
 And so replace the whole file content with:

-package com.raywenderlich.android.starsofscience import android.graphics.* import androidx.annotation.ColorInt //1 course ProfileCardPainter( //2 @ColorInt individual val color: Int ) : Painter { //three override fun paint(canvas: Canvas) { } }
+package com.raywenderlich.android.starsofscience import android.graphics.* import androidx.annotation.ColorInt //1 course ProfileCardPainter( //2 @ColorInt individual val color: Int ) : Painter { //three override fun paint(canvas: Canvas) { } } Here you:

-1. Ascertain a new class named ProfileCardPainter that implements the interface Painter.
+- Ascertain a new class named

-2. Then in its primary constructor you define the profile color equally a class belongings.
+ProfileCardPainterthat implements the interfacePainter. - Then in its primary constructor you define the profile color equally a class belongings.

-You'll write all your cartoon code inside this function, which gives you lot i parameter: The canvas to describe on.
+paint(canvas: Canvas).CustomPainterwill phone call this method whenever the object needs to pigment.You'll write all your cartoon code inside this function, which gives you lot i parameter: The

 Rendering With CustomPainter